Alberto-Frigatto/Windows-10-desktop-clone/README.md

 ![Project screenshot](./img/Screenshot.png)

-> ⚠️ This project was developed and will only work in 1366 x 768 resolution
+> ⚠️ This project was developed and will only work in 1366 x 768 resolution in full screen

 <br/>